Koverse/connections-documentation/navigation.rst

 Home
 ----
-The home landing page shows statistics of your Koverse Connections system.
+The home landing page shows statistics of your Koverse Connections system including how much and which kinds of information are in the system as well as what lists and models are available.

 .. image:: /images/connections_home.png